scikit-learn-contrib/MAPIE/README.rst

 📚 Citation
 ===========

-If you use MAPIE in your research, please cite using `citations file <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files>`_ on our repository.
+If you use MAPIE in your research, please cite using `citations file <CITATION.CFF>`_ on our repository.